Gyrobot/Gcode-Filament-Mixer/README.md

 [Gcode Filament Mixer - YouTube](http://youtu.be/sCfRjaHYPZ8)

-In the nawk folder, you can edit the `nawkfile.nawk` in a text editor to edit mixing values or to add extra toolchanges.
+In the nawk folder, you can edit the `nawkfile-dual-head.nawk` or `nawkfile-triple-head.nawk` in a text editor to edit mixing values or to add extra toolchanges.

 **Windows**

 I have included the unix command `nawk` in the nawk folder, downloaded from [http://gnuwin32.sourceforge.net/packages/nawk.htm](http://gnuwin32.sourceforge.net/packages/nawk.htm)

 1. Place gcode file to convert in this root folder and name it : `input.gcode`
-1. Run Execute.bat and it should convert gcode and create a `output.gcode` file
+1. Run `Execute Dual Head Mixing.bat` or `Execute Triple Head Mixing.bat` and it should convert gcode and create a `output.gcode` file with extrusions codes E,U (for Dual) and V (for triple)

 **Linux**